bytefish/bytefish.de/content/blog/face_recognition_with_python.md

 Where:

-* ``scripts`` are the scripts to show how to use the tiny library we developed (hence the name //tinyfacerec//).
+* ``scripts`` are the scripts to show how to use the tiny library we developed (hence the name *tinyfacerec*).
 These are the same examples as shown in the guide.
 * ``tinyfacerec`` is the face recognition library, that was developed within the document.

 Running the Python samples is easy.
 First of all ``cd`` into ``scripts`` directory: